 In addition to the machine-learning algorithms, the GRT also contains a large number of pre-processing, post-processing, and feature-extraction algorithms such as:

-The current development version of the GRT can be downloaded from googlecode and also on the main GRT Wiki.
+The current development version of the GRT can be downloaded from github and also on the main GRT Wiki.

 The GRT Wiki includes tutorials, code examples, and instuctions on how to download and integrate the GRT in your own C++ projects.

 The wiki also features a guide to getting started if you've never used machine learning or gesture recognition before.